 The first session with a JHSAP counselor is an opportunity for you to openly discuss you concerns.
 When the counselor feels he or she has a good understanding of you and your situation, the counselor will share his or her thoughts about what might be causing your concerns, and what can be done to resolve them.

-For situations or concerns that can be adequately addressed in just a few meetings with a JHSAP counselor, arrangements can be made for brief, time-limited, support and/or education sessions.
+For situations or concerns that can be adequately addressed with a JHSAP counselor, arrangements can be made for supportive and/or education sessions.

 Referral to appropriate and accessible community services and resources